StephenHogsten/Punterest/README.md

 - [X] set-up fake posts to return from the api
 - [X] add prop-types package and replace react.proptypes with it
 - [X] successfully pull in the fake posts to client
-- [ ] create components to display the posts in the body
+- [X] create components to display the posts in the body
+- [ ] make it conditionally display the image
 - [ ] apply masonry to the fake posts

 ======